dallaszkorben/diy-greenwall/Wiki/SensorStation/sensorStation.md

 ### GET /temperature
 Measure the temperature - taking 1 sample only - on all connected termometer (BMP180/DHT22), and gives back the calculated average value in json format
-If no termometer module connected, it gives back EMPTY ("") value
+If no termometer sensor connected, it gives back EMPTY ("") value
 ```sh
 pi@raspberrypi:~ $ curl -s --request GET http://192.168.50.101:80/temperature
 {"temperature": "24.15"}